-A: Vegetable glycerin, or glycerol, is a clear, odorless liquid produced from plant oils, typically palm oil, soy or coconut oil.
+A: Vegetable glycerin, or glycerol, is a clear, odourless liquid produced from plant oils, typically palm oil, soy or coconut oil.
 Vegetable glycerin has a number of valuable applications which include cosmetic products and foods.
-Its texture is more dense than propylene glycol and it provides a thick cloud of vapor.
+Its texture is denser than propylene glycol and it provides a thick cloud of vapour.

-A: Propylene glycol is a water-based, clear, odorless liquid.
+A: Propylene glycol is a water-based, clear, odourless liquid.
 It is tasteless and found in everyday products from food to shampoos.
-It is thinner than vegetable glycerin, and provides the "throat-hit" that smokers look for, similar to tobacco.
+It is thinner than vegetable glycerin and provides the "throat-hit" that smokers look for, similar to tobacco.

 A: During inhalation, e-liquid nicotine causes the body to release epinephrine, which is the "fight or flight" hormone.
 Epinephrine, what we know as adrenaline, makes the heart rate increase and raises blood pressure causing the body to become alert.
 Just 10 seconds after the initial inhale, nicotine is absorbed through the skin and mucosal linings in the nose, mouth and lungs and travels through the bloodstream to the brain.
 Nicotine only stays in the human body for a few hours.
 E-liquid nicotine creates a calm, relaxed and stress-reduced state, but it also impacts the body's glucose metabolism, which can lead to hyperglycemia and hypoglycemia, conditions associated with insulin resistance.
 Insulin resistance increases the risk of developing Type 2 Diabetes and heart disease.

-A: Try to avoid contact with eyes, mouth and skin.
+A: Avoid contact with eyes, mouth and skin.
 E-liquid nicotine is considered a poison and is quickly absorbed through the skin.
 If any of these areas comes in direct contact with the e-liquid nicotine, rinse immediately and thoroughly.

-A: Children and pets are far more susceptible to the risk of e-liquid nicotine poisoning.
-If possible, lock e-liquid nicotine away where little hands and paws cannot access the bottles.
+A: Children and pets are very susceptible to the risk of e-liquid nicotine poisoning.
+Lock e-liquid nicotine away where children and pets cannot access the bottles.
 Even the smallest dose could be enough to make a small child feel ill.
-Be sure to keep all products out of reach and away from children and pets.
+If the smallest dose could cause serious harm to a small child.

 A: It is best to store in a cool, dark and dry place.
 Try to avoid direct sunlight and always tighten the cap.
 Sunlight and air exposure can reduce e-liquid nicotine levels at a faster rate.